marqdouj/HtmlComponents/README.md

 ## Release Notes
 **8.2.0**
 -  Removed all references to the `Microsoft.TypeScript.MSBuild` package.
-   - This package is no longer being used and was causing build issues when a consuming RCL project also referenced this package.
+   - This package is no longer being used and was causing build issues when a RCL project also referenced this package.

 **8.1.4**
 -  `UIModelValue`.`BindValue` with Enum? property.
 Added missing null or empty string assignment.